Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/pmgr/pmgr.rst

 Edit page content panel (Edit)
 ------------------------------

-Every page in ηCMS should have a :term:`template`, it can be chosen by `Template` button on the editing panel:
+Every page in ηCMS should have a :term:`template` which can be chosen by `Template` button on the editing panel:

 .. figure:: img/pmgr_img6.png